jwtk/jjwt/README.md

 new JacksonDeserializer(Maps.of("user", User.class).build())
 ```

 This would trigger the value in the `user` claim to be deserialized into the custom type of `User`.
-Given the claims body of:
+Given the claims
+payload of:

 ```json
 {